 Composition of the board of directors: a diverse board of directors striving to offer beauty for all

-The Board of Directors comprises 14 members: the Chairman and Chief Executive Officer, six Directors appointed by the majority shareholders, three of whom are appointed by the Bettencourt Meyers family and three by Nestlé (the two Vice-Chairmen of the Board being chosen from among these members) and seven independent Directors.
-Out of a total of 14 directors, five women have a seat on the Board, representing a proportion of female directors of 35.7%.
+The Board of Directors comprises 15 members since July 15th 2014: the Chairman and Chief Executive Officer, five Directors appointed by the majority shareholders, three of whom are appointed by the Bettencourt Meyers family and two by Nestlé (the two Vice-Chairmen of the Board being chosen from among these members), seven independent Directors and two employee Board members.
+Out of a total of 13 directors (excluding employee Board members), five women have a seat on the Board, representing a proportion of female directors of 38,5 %.

 The balance of power